Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/08-Implement Azure Functions.md

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:

 + Task 1: Create a Function app
 + Task 2: Create a HTTP triggered function and test

-## Estimated timing: 15 minutes

 ## Architecture diagram